nus-cs2103/website-base/admin/project-w07-v11.md

 * {{ icon_team }} Fix any errors in org/repo set up %%&nbsp;(e.g. wrong repo name)%%.

 * When all changes intended for v1.1 is merged to the master branch, use `git tag` feature to tag the current version as `v1.1`

-* Start tracking your project schedule using GitHub issue tracker and milestones.
-More instructions coming soon.

 ### v1.1 Documentation